numfocus/DISC-committee/committee/public-meeting-minutes/2025-01-09-monthly-meeting.md

     * Document: https://drive.google.com/drive/folders/1s4DnU1GidtRMxQCeq7uMz89q5PwrChGQ
 * Filling the Committee report in the meeting
   * Please write your DEI related projects that you worked on in 2024; DISC related, and outside
-  * Deadline: in 2 weeks,
+  * Deadline: in 2 weeks
 * Black History Month, question form NumFOCUS Marketing - brainstorming on how to celebrate diversity months.
   * Emma: interview + social media campaign
   * Anita: Individuals, social media recognition -> video, spotlight